Verca/tic-tac-toe/README.md

 ## Developer documentation
 - [Install/Run/Test application](doc/howToRun.md)
 - [How-To module tutorial](doc/howToModuleGuide.md) - a startup guide.
-It will go through a module, using simple example and explain how it works.
+It will go through a module, using a simple example and explain how it works.
 - [How to create your own module](doc/howToCreate.md) - in case you've already read the [How-To module tutorial](doc/howToModuleGuide.md) and you just want to create your own module.
 - [Module documentation](doc/module.md) - Detailed module documentation.
 - [redux-observable examples](doc/reduxObservableExamples.md) - It contains a list of most common use cases of epics.
 It should help you create your epics when you are developing your app.